Latte72R/LaCC/README.md

   make selfhost
   ```

-  Here, a bootstrap compiler `lacc` is used to recompile the compiler source itself,
+  Here, a bootstrap compiler `bootstrap` is used to recompile the compiler source itself,
-  producing a self-hosted compiler named `laccs`.
+  producing a self-hosted compiler named `lacc`.
   This ensures that your compiler can correctly compile its own code.

 ### 3. Run specific files with the self-hosted compiler